10 Best Message Pads

 Buying Guide

 Choosing the right message pad depends on how many calls you handle, whether you need a permanent record, and where the note will live once the call ends.
 The best message pads come in several formats—spiral-bound duplicate books, loose While You Were Out slips, and sticky-note telephone pads—each suited to a different workflow.
-Understanding the tradeoffs between size, duplication, and adhesion will help you pick a product that actually speeds up communication rather than adding clutter.
+Understanding the tradeoffs between size, duplication, and adhesion helps you pick a product that speeds up communication rather than adding clutter.

 Sizing and Capacity